paulrobertlloyd/paulrobertlloyd-v4/src/articles/2018/01/bradshaws_guide/index.md

   - Travel
 accent_color: '#e6772e'
 ---
-[<cite>Bradshaw’s Guide</cite>][1] is a hyperlinked revival of a popular Victorian guide to Britain and Ireland’s nascent railway network.
+[""Bradshaw’s Guide""][1] is a hyperlinked revival of a popular Victorian guide to Britain and Ireland’s nascent railway network.
 It’s also a personal project that lies at the intersection of my interests: design, technology, trains… the preservation of [historic English counties][2].

 Today I have officially reached the half way point.
 Having copied, pasted and formatted another 115 pages of [OCR’d text][3], in addition to [the first section][4], which covered London and the South East, the guide now contains tours through South West England, the West Midlands, Wales and Ireland.
 [This new section][5] was especially interesting to me as it covers an area where I grew up — George Bradshaw’s [description of the Black Country as observed from atop Dudley Castle][6] is particularly stirring.
 Pride in Victorian engineering is also evident: just read descriptions of Brunel’s Tubular bridge at [Chepstow][7], Stephenson’s at [Conwy][8] and across the [Menai Strait][9].